EdVenture

 EdVenture is the largest children's museum in the Southeast United States, located in Columbia, South Carolina.
 It is second only to The Children's Museum of Indianapolis which is the largest children's museum in the world.

-EdVenture opened to the public in 2003.
+EdVenture opened to the public on November 8, 2003.
 It has 8 galleries covering 92000 sqft, plus hands-on exhibits, 2 resource centers, and a 200-seat theater.
 40000 sqft of the total 92000 sqft is devoted to exhibit galleries, laboratories and visitor amenities.
 An additional 7000 sqft of outdoor gallery space is located just outside the museum's front door.
 Within the total 92000 sqft there are approximately 350 individual hands-on exhibits.
 There is also a three-story tall statue of 'Eddie' on the first floor of the museum which children can climb into and learn about human physiology.

 EdVenture is located at 211 Gervais Street in midtown Columbia, next to the South Carolina State Museum.